 Vary response header

 Vary HTTP header is sent by the web server in its response.
-It indicates the list of headers used by the server during the server-driven content negotiation phase.
-The header is needed in order to inform the cache of the decision criteria so that can reproduce it, allowing the cache to be functional while preventing serving erroneous content to the user.
+It indicates the list of headers the server uses during the server-driven content negotiation phase.
+The

 *' means that the server-driven content negotiation also uses information not conveyed in a header to choose the appropriate content.

-Vary header was added in the version 1.1 of HTTP and is necessary in order to allow caches to work appropriately.
-A cache, in order to work with agent-driven content negotiation, needs to know which criteria was used by the server to select the transmitted content.
-That way, the cache can replay the algorithm and will be able to serve acceptable content directly, without more request to the server.
+Vary header was added in version 1.1 of HTTP and allows caches to work appropriately.
+To work with server-driven content negotiation, a cache needs to know which criteria the server used to select the transmitted content.
+That way, the cache can replay the algorithm and will be able to serve acceptable content directly, without more requests to the server.
 Obviously, the wildcard '

-*' prevents caching from occurring, as the cache cannot know what element is behind it.
+*' prevents caching from occurring, as the cache can't know what element is behind it.
 For more information, see HTTP caching > Varying responses.

-Server-driven negotiation suffers from a few downsides: It doesn't scale well.
-There is one header per feature used in the negotiation.
-If one wants to use screen size, resolution or other dimensions, a new HTTP header must be created.
-Sending of the headers must be done on every request.
-This is not too problematic with few headers, but with the eventual multiplications of them, the message size would lead to a decrease in performance.
-The more precise headers are sent, the more entropy is sent, allowing for better HTTP fingerprinting and corresponding privacy concern.
+Server-driven negotiation has a few drawbacks: it doesn't scale well.
+One header per feature is used in the negotiation.
+If you want to use screen size, resolution, or other dimensions, you need to create a new HTTP header.
+The headers must then be sent with every request.
+This isn't an issue if there are only a few headers, but as the number of headers increases, the message size could eventually affect performance.
+The more precisely headers are sent, the more entropy is sent, allowing for more HTTP fingerprinting and corresponding privacy concerns.

-HTTP allowed from the start another negotiation type, agent-driven negotiation or reactive negotiation.
-In this case, the server sends back a page containing links to the available alternative resources when faced with an ambiguous request.
-The user is presented the resources and choose the one to use.
+HTTP allows another negotiation type: agent-driven negotiation or reactive negotiation.
+In this case, the server sends back a page that contains links to the available alternative resources when faced with an ambiguous request.
+The user is presented the resources and chooses the one to use.